Shoes for Kids with Cerebral Palsy – Wide Opening, Supportive, Deep, and with a Round Toe-Box!

-Cerebral palsy is a disorder of movement, muscle tone or posture that is caused by damage that occurs to the immature, developing brain, most often before birth.
+Cerebral palsy is a disorder of movement, muscle tone, or posture that is caused by damage that occurs to the immature, developing brain, most often before birth.
 Signs and symptoms appear during infancy or preschool years.
 Children with cerebral palsy usually face loss of balance, reflexes, and coordination, impaired muscle tone, irregular posture, and gait disturbance.
 I am going to show you a list of the best shoes for kids with cerebral palsy that will help improve your child’s foot posture, walking gait, and coordination.

 Please keep in mind that no cerebral palsy case is the same.
 While a child with CP might be able to walk unassisted, another child might not be able to walk at all.

 When children with cerebral palsy start their quest towards mobility, they tend to be fitted with AFO braces.
-Most children with cerebral palsy require orthotics and specifically designed shoes to support their needs and to alleviate their quality of life.
+Most children with cerebral palsy require orthotics and specifically designed shoes to support their needs and alleviate their quality of life.

 I am here to help you find the perfect pair of shoes to complement the specific needs of your child.

-When parents finally find shoes that are wide to accommodate an orthotic, they find that the shoes can’t be fastened because the braces stretched the shoe’s opening so much that the Velcro straps for fastening the shoes can’t meet.
+When parents finally find shoes that are wide to accommodate an orthotic, they find that the shoes can’t be fastened because the braces stretched the shoe’s opening so much that the velcro straps for fastening the shoes can’t meet.

 Finding a pair of shoes that will fit their kids’ foot shape and the orthotic device is a special challenge for many parents.